WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

    We will need:

-    Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B 3 LED Lights (each of a different color)        - I used 3 10mm gumdrop LEDs (Green, Red, and Orange)
-   <br /> Breadboard                                                   - to experiment with the circuit design
-   <br />1 330ohm resistor                                         - I used 3 1000ohm in parallel
-   <br />Tilt Sensor                                                     - I used a LinkSprite Tile Module
-   <br /> Jumper Lead Wires                                       - I used both female to male and male to male
-   <br /> Small ProtoBoard                                          - For final circuit design
-   <br /> Project Box                                                    - A medium sized project box to enclose components
-   <br /> Power Source                                                - Either a external battery pack or wall mount
+    Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B 3 LED Lights (each of a different color)         - I used 3 10mm gumdrop LEDs (Green, Red, and Orange) Breadboard                                                    - to experiment with the circuit design 1 330ohm resistor                                          - I used 3 1000ohm in parallel Tilt Sensor                                                      - I used a LinkSprite Tile Module Jumper Lead Wires                                        - I used both female to male and male to male Small ProtoBoard                                           - For final circuit design Project Box                                                     - A medium sized project box to enclose components Power Source                                                 - Either a external battery pack or wall mount

    The Raspberry Pi (in my case running Raspbian) will run a small python script that will cycle through each light cycle.
 Lets say the light is green because the dog has just eaten; the light will eventually turn orange, indicating the dog has now gone 12 hours without being fed.
 After another 12 hours (indicating 24 hours has